zanewalker/gitWorkshop-THS/README.md

 * **Remote:** Something residing on someone else's computer - in this case, the repository on your Github account!
 * **Commit:** Recording the changes to the code in your local repository to be saved in your remote repository.
 * **Push:** Saving the commited changes to your local repository in your remote repository by "pushing" them up to Github's servers.
+* **origin/master:** "origin" is your remote repository, and "master" is the main branch of your remote and local repository.
+A "branch" is a specific version of your repository, but we'll get to that later if we have time!
+For now, just know that "origin/master" is your remote repository (the one on your Github account) :)

 ## It's coding time!
 ### Forking a Repository